Train drivers offered pay rise in bid to end strikes

 Train drivers have been offered a 4% pay rise for two years in a row by the body which represents rail companies, the BBC understands.

-The Rail Delivery Group (RDG) has made its first offer to Aslef, the union which represents train drivers, after several strikes.
+The Rail Delivery Group (RDG) has made its first offer to Aslef, the union for train drivers, after several strikes.

-The deal includes a backdated pay rise of 4% for 2022 and a 4% increase this year, but it is also hinges on changes to working practices.
+The deal includes a backdated pay rise of 4% for 2022 and a 4% increase this year, but it also hinges on changes to working practices.

+Aslef told the BBC its officials had not seen the offer yet.

 The RDG made the offer on Friday after drivers at 15 train companies walked out on Thursday, leaving some operators unable to run any trains.